Does it cost to register for the UTS SOUL Award program?

 We’ll reflect your extra commitment and every single hour that you log – and who you volunteered with - on your recommendation letter or LinkedIn recommendation when you graduate.

 Does my volunteering have to be related to my degree, or can I volunteer for whatever looks the most fun?

-It is totally up to you!
-Some students in their final year look for internships or positions that are related to their degree to help them get experience.
+It’s totally up to you!
+Some students in their final year look for volunteering positions that are related to their degree to help them get experience.
 Others are looking for ways of improving their communication skills, experiencing a workplace, or meeting people and having fun.
 Choose what works for you!